naurorayan/naurorayan.github.io/README.md

-# Predicting Auroral Substorm Onsets Using Magnetometer Data
+# Predicting Substorm Onsets Using Magnetometer Data

 ## Problem Statement
 ### What Am I Trying to Solve?